 The RAS Initiative facilitates connections between and among researchers, bringing new ideas and technologies to bear on RAS.
 A guiding principle for these collaborations is close coordination with the activities at the Frederick National Laboratory for Cancer Research (FNLCR) Hub, so that new efforts can have a maximum amount of leverage on each other.

-Frederick National Laboratory for Cancer Research (FNLCR) and the Pancreatic Cancer Action Network have joined together again to further cutting edge pancreatic cancer research that integrates with NCI's RAS Initiative.
-For 2017, two types of awards are available:
+The Frederick National Laboratory for Cancer Research (FNLCR) and the Pancreatic Cancer Action Network are working together to further cutting edge pancreatic cancer research that integrates with NCI's RAS Initiative.

 Amount: Depends on need Provides travel support to a researcher at any career stage, at or after the postdoctoral level, to visit FNLCR to pursue KRAS research that is directly relevant to pancreatic cancer with aims aligned with the RAS Initiative Application deadline: Rolling